The 25 Worst Cookie Mistakes You're Making

 Mistake: Creaming the butter wrong.

-Mistake: Measuring your flour incorrectly.
+Mistake: Measuring your ingredients incorrectly.

-If you’re pushing and packing flour into your measuring cup, you’re probably adding too much to your mix, Cage says.
+Plus, if you're pushing and packing flour into your measuring cup, you're probably adding too much to your mix, Cage says.
 The result?
 A dense, heavy cookie.

 Mistake: Forgetting to scrape the bowl.